ffardo/go-event-vision/README.md

 }
 ```

-# Code example
+# Code examples

+## Basic usage on Neuromorphic datasets
-The following code example shows the basic functionality of the event vision library.
+The following code example shows the basic functionality of the event vision library using N-Caltech100 dataset.

 ```
 package main